fortio/fortio/README.md

 The name fortio comes from greek [φορτίο](https://translate.google.com/translate_tts?q=Φορτίο&tl=el&tk=452076.38818&client=t) which means load/burden.

-Fortio is a fast, small, reusable, embeddable go library as well as a command line tool and server process, the server includes a simple web UI and graphical representation of the results (both a single latency graph and a multiple results comparative min, max, avg and percentiles graphs).
+Fortio is a fast, small (3Mb docker image, minimal dependencies), reusable, embeddable go library as well as a command line tool and server process, the server includes a simple web UI and graphical representation of the results (both a single latency graph and a multiple results comparative min, max, avg and percentiles graphs).

 ## Installation